maple24/Notes/Miscellaneous/README.md

 > Even though they achieve (in general) similar things, yes, they are really different.
 WebSockets typically run from browsers connecting to Application Server over a protocol similar to HTTP that runs over TCP/IP.
 So they are primarily for Web Applications that require a permanent connection to its server.
 On the other hand, plain sockets are more powerful and generic.
 They run over TCP/IP but they are not restricted to browsers or HTTP protocol.
 They could be used to implement any kind of communication.

 websocket needs http protocol to make a first connection.

+## socket.io
+socket.io is **a javascript library** that enables low-latency, bi-directional communication between web clients and servers.

+Socket.io is **built on top of the WebSocket protocol** and provides additional capabilities such as automatic reconnections, broadcast support, or falling back to HTTP long polling.

+similary to Django channels.

 ## SPA vs SPC
 SPA stands for single page applications.